danyhiol/ARGame/README.md

-# Viro Starter Kit
+# AR-Game project

-This is a blank React Native project setup with Viro.
+This project is build using React Native setup with Viro.

 ## Installation